Best insurance stocks to invest in 2026

 Progressive (NYSE:PGR)

-Progressive Corporation is one of the largest providers of auto insurance in the United States, known for its innovative approach to pricing and customer service.
-Founded in 1937 by Joseph Lewis and Jack Green, the company is headquartered in Mayfield Village, Ohio.
-Initially focused on offering affordable auto insurance, Progressive has since expanded its offerings to include home, renters, commercial, and specialty insurance products.
+Progressive Corporation is one of the largest providers of auto insurance in the United States, known for its innovative approach to pricing.
+Founded in 1937 by Joseph Lewis and Jack Green, the company is headquartered in Mayfield Village, Ohio, serving millions of customers.
+Progressive has expanded its offerings beyond auto insurance to include home, renters, commercial, and specialty insurance products across the nation.

-A pioneer in the industry, Progressive was the first insurer to introduce usage-based insurance through its SnapshotВ® program, which tracks driving behavior to offer personalized discounts.
-The company is also recognized for its direct-to-consumer model, allowing customers to purchase policies online or over the phone while maintaining a strong presence through independent insurance agents.
-With a reputation for technological advancements and customer-centric policies, Progressive continues to grow as a leader in the insurance sector, emphasizing competitive pricing, convenience, and innovation.
+A pioneer in the industry, Progressive introduced usage-based insurance through its Snapshot program, tracking driving behavior to offer personalized discounts.
+The company's direct-to-consumer model allows customers to easily purchase policies online while maintaining a strong distribution presence through independent insurance agents.
+With a strong reputation for technological advancements and customer-centric policies, Progressive continues growing as an industry leader in the insurance sector.

 Progressive financial statements